andysalerno/andysalerno_src/content/posts/toygrep_2.md

 [6]
 ```

-It read from the source into the byte vector, then looked for any line breaks in the content, and found one at index `6`, so it pushed `6` into the queue of `line_break_idxs`.
+It read from the source into the byte vector, then scanned for any line breaks in the content, and found one at index `6`, so it pushed `6` into the queue of `line_break_idxs`.

 The `AsyncLineBufferReader` exposes `read_line()`, with a declaration like this: